-no interpolation: maximizes the vertical bandwidth of the picture but a vertical jitter appears in "SloMo". [set 'Interpolation validation' to off, whatever the value of 'Four lines interpolation']
+no interpolation: maximizes the vertical bandwidth of the picture but a vertical jitter appears in "SloMo". [set 'Vertical Interpolator' to off, whatever the value of 'Four Lines Interpolation']

 2-line interpolator: reduces the vertical jitter but the vertical bandwidth is reduced. [set 'Four lines interpolation' to off and 'Interpolation validation' to on]